basnijholt/unidep/README.md

                         platform (`linux-64`) is used.
   --depth DEPTH         Maximum depth to scan for `requirements.yaml` files,
                         by default 1
+  --ignore-pin IGNORE_PIN
+                        Ignore the version pin for a specific package, e.g., `--ignore-pin numpy`.
+This option can be repeated to ignore multiple packages.
 ```

 <!-- OUTPUT:END -->